JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ios-integration-overview.md

 ## Remote integration

-For remote integration, your project might use the Swift Package Manager (SPM) or the CocoaPods dependency manager to connect the iOS framework from a Kotlin Multiplatform project.
+For remote integration, your project might use the Swift Package Manager (SwiftPM) or the CocoaPods dependency manager to connect the iOS framework from a Kotlin Multiplatform project.

-### Swift package manager with XCFrameworks
+### SwiftPM with XCFrameworks

-You can set up a Swift package manager (SPM) dependency using XCFrameworks to connect the iOS framework from the Kotlin Multiplatform project.
+You can set up a SwiftPM dependency using XCFrameworks to connect the iOS framework from the Kotlin Multiplatform project.

 For more information, see [Swift package export setup](multiplatform-spm-export.md).